- Hide menu

 9. Use it in recipes to replace some of the fat content, and it will also improve the moisture and texture of your recipes.

-11. It helps the body utilize certain vitamins such as Vitamin A, B, E, and K. Lecithin granules also help to break down fat and cholesterol into smaller pieces.
+11. It helps the body utilize specific vitamins such as Vitamin A, B, E, and K. Lecithin granules also help to break down fat and cholesterol into smaller pieces.

 13. Add the lecithin slowly towards the end of any recipe.